-Build a Healthy Plate with 5 Nutrient-dense Food Groups.
+How to Build a Healthy Plate with Nutrient-dense Foods

 My Plate—a tool designed by the United States Department of Agriculture— illustrates the five food groups that are the building blocks for a healthy diet.
 Building a healthy plate and good portion control starts with the right foods in the right amounts.
 These simple guidelines will help you build a healthier plate.

 Focus on whole fruits.
 Fruits provide important vitamins and minerals—including potassium, vitamins A and C, and folic acid.

 Fruit options include apples, apricots, bananas, blueberries, cantaloupe, cherries, grapes, grapefruit, honeydew, kiwifruit, oranges, peaches, pears, pineapple, plums, raspberries, and strawberries.

 Vary your veggies.
 Low in fat and calories, vegetables may also protect against heart disease and certain cancers.